 This is a guide that creates a better understanding of the whole person and the constructive and destructive effects of emotions on our health.
 Through this exploration, he was better able to explain why chiropractic seemed to "work" for some patients but not others.

 Dr. Fleet spent most of his lifetime discovering the causes, and corrections, of disease.
 His journey led him to correlate various philosophies and perspectives into something that he called "Concept Therapy" and "Conceptology."
 He was able to confirm D. D. Palmer's assertion that there were three causes of subluxation.

 Pediatric Chiropractic by Dr. Claudia Anrig and Dr. Gregory Plaugher.
 The second edition was published in 2013.
-If there is any doubt as to the value of chiropractic care for our youngest and most vulnerable, this 1226-page, highly referenced text should make such benefits obvious.
+If there is any doubt as to the value of chiropractic care for our youngest and most vulnerable (and adaptive), this 1226-page, highly-referenced text should make such benefits obvious.

 This is a comprehensive resource with the contributions of an international panel of 42 experts that read as a Who's Who of chiropractic.
 Starting with care during pregnancy and the perinatal period, the introduction of subluxation, and clinical and radiological examination, this is the definitive guide to pediatric chiropractic care.
 Far more than just adapting chiropractic techniques for small spines, this reference explores child abuse, adolescent health, spinal trauma, scoliosis, pediatric nutrition, vaccination issues, and full spine and cranial adjustments.

 Starting with the dedication to the late Dr. Larry Webster, the 34 chapters take the reader on a journey that documents the latest developments in pediatric chiropractic.